laminlabs/lamin-blog/docs/symbolic-memory.md

 I started working on improving the interface of machine learning and data infra for scRNA-seq in 2016 with `scanpy` & `anndata`.
 The goal was to reduce the cognitive load & time scientists spend on wrangling data.
-After moving to lead computational teams at Cellarity, working closely with wetlab and automation, it became clear that the biggest gains weren’t in optimizing individual workflows, but in how humans and models learn and improve together.
+After moving to lead computational teams at Cellarity, working closely with wetlab and automation, it became clear that the biggest gains were in how humans and models learn and improve together.
 I felt it was clear that this would best be achieved through a "shared memory layer", a query layer that would allow teams to close larger-scale feedback loops.[^largefeedbackloop]
 Now we have these very useful AI agents -- which behave like a mix of junior colleagues, general experts, and small models -- and I wonder whether this changed that premise.

 For a moment, I worried the premise had changed and I’d been working on the wrong problem.
-In the next moment it was clear that it didn't because this new abundance of this peculiar kind of intelligent agency is completely lost if it's not exposed to the right context.
+But in the next moment it was clear that it didn't because this new abundance of this peculiar intelligent agency is completely lost if it's not exposed to the right context.
 On top of that, it suffers from short context windows & context rot.
 Similar to how junior colleagues benefit from supervision with rich & relevant context that lets them find the right way to think about a problem, agents perform remarkable work if they have context.
 And they produce unusable slop if they don't.

 **Good memory for agents.**